Hue-Jhan/Snake-in-python/README.md

 After defining all the previous functions we can start creating the actual window using tkinter library, but first all the main variables are defined and the canvas images displayed.
 The window settings are then set along with the keyboard buttons bindings.
 Lastly the restart button is set and the window is executed.

-You can manage the difficulty level by changing the Speed variable, have fun
+You can manage the difficulty level by changing the Speed, have fun

 <img align="left" src="media/snake3.png" width="300" />